Xbox Development Kit: Xbox development environment

 The Xbox BIOS is based on the NT 5.0 kernel, but does not have all of the resources or capabilities of the Windows 2000 operating system, (for example: neither DirectShow, registry, or DLL are natively supported on the Xbox).
 Because of the constraints on the hardware and environment of the Xbox, all software development for the Xbox (and all video game consoles systems in general) are focused on reserving the limited resources that exist, the main limitation of which is the amount of available RAM.

-Compiling games and applications for the Xbox

-The Xbox Software Development Kit (SDK) (with libraries) is required to compile video games and applications for the Xbox.
-Also required to compile (and program in) is Microsoft Visual Studio .NET.